 The emerging new trends for living room ideas in 2022 have something for everyone.
 You can choose the tranquil, relaxing back-to-nature looks that see you incorporating earthy colours and succulents or get creative with the maximalist vibe, from multicoloured rugs to mix-and-match soft furnishings.

-Whatever trend you choose, you can’t go wrong because it’s all about self expression and making the most of the space (from small living room ideas to more expansive rooms) to create your own version of a happy home.
+Whatever trend you choose, you can’t go wrong.
+It’s all about self expression and making the most of the space (from small living room ideas to more expansive rooms) to create your own version of a happy home.